hibana2077/TC-BombKD/scripts/U/U_score.md

 - U007-U018: {VideoMAE, TimeSformer, Vivit} pre-trained on Kinetics400 and ssv2, with Type-A converters.
 - U019-U024: {VideoMAE, TimeSformer, Vivit} pre-trained on Kinetics400 and ssv2, with Type-B converters.
 - U025-U045: {VideoMAE, TimeSformer, Vivit} pre-trained on Kinetics400 and ssv2, with Type-C converters.
+- U046-U048: {VideoMAE, TimeSformer, Vivit} pre-trained on Kinetics400 and ssv2, with Type-C converters and different loss weight combinations.